duhbleA/KeepassNativeSearch/README.md

 # Acknowledgements
 Special acknowledgement go out to the kepass-dotnet project for providing the C# library to easily open and read KeePass files (https://github.com/pidamg/keepass-dotnet).
 Any functionality directly related to this plugin's ability to work with KeePass files comes from this library.

+Flow Launcher, which is an amazing Quick File Search & App Launcher for Windows (https://flowlauncher.com)

 KeePass, the original developer of the file format (https://keepass.info)